-132. Mr. Ogle is a divorced father of four children.
-He is an artist with a focus on ceramic arts.
+- 148. Mr. Ogle was a divorced father of four minor children and one adult son.
+He was an artist with a focus on ceramic arts.
 Following his divorce, he ended up living on the streets of Anaheim and Fullerton in 2017.
 During his time at Bridges, he endured horrible living conditions.
-Upon information and belief, the shelter staff retaliated against Mr. Ogle after he spoke out about the shelter's conditions at an Orange County Board of Supervisors meeting.

-133. While Mr. Ogle stayed there, Bridges was infested with bed bugs and rodents, Mr. Ogle was bit by bedbugs on several occasions, and when infected, the bites filled with pus.
+Upon information and belief, the shelter staff retaliated against Mr. Ogle after he spoke out about the shelter's conditions at an Orange County Board of Supervisors meeting. - 149.
+While Mr. Ogle stayed there, Bridges was infested with bed bugs and rodents.
+Bedbugs bit Mr. Ogle on several occasions, and when infected, the bites filled with pus.
 Mr. Ogle contracted cellulitis, a dangerous bacterial skin infection, from the unsanitary conditions in the shelter.
-He also observed other residents contract cellulitis at the shelter.

-134. When Mr. Ogle lived at Bridges, the bathrooms were unmaintained and unsanitary.
+He also observed other residents contract cellulitis at the shelter. - 150.
+When Mr. Ogle lived at Bridges, the bathrooms were unmaintained and unsanitary.
 There were not enough toilet stalls and showers for the residents.
 Mr. Ogle saw feces in the showers and people with open wounds that leaked onto the floor.

-135. In or around April 2019, several residents of Bridges, including Mr. Ogle, spoke at an Orange County Board of Supervisors meeting about the unsanitary conditions at the shelter.
+- 151. In or around April 2019, several residents of Bridges, including Mr. Ogle, spoke at an Orange County Board of Supervisors meeting about the unsanitary conditions at the shelter.
 Shortly after that meeting, Bridges staff demanded that each of the residents who had spoken before the Board have individual meetings with staff.
 The chief of operations asked Mr. Ogle whether they could get him to leave the shelter.
 Mr. Ogle agreed to live in his car if he could get the starter motor fixed and staff initially offered to pay for that repair but later refused.
 Shortly after, staff demanded that Mr. Ogle remove his car from the shelter parking lot and park along the street.
 Staff then called the police and had Mr. Ogle's car towed.
 The police report confirms that the shelter security company made the call to tow the car.
 Mr. Ogle could not afford to pay the fine and towing fees to get his car back, and it was sold at auction.
-When Mr. Ogle had first moved into Bridges, staff members told him not to worry about parking on the street because cars were never towed.

-136. After Mr. Ogle spoke at the Board meeting, staff also started enforcing rules against him that they had not previously enforced.
+When Mr. Ogle had first moved into Bridges, staff members told him not to worry about parking on the street because cars were never towed. - against him that they had not previously enforced.
 For example, although he had previously been able to return after the 10:00 p.m. curfew when he was caring for his children, after he spoke at the meeting, staff tried to evict him for this same conduct.
 This strict enforcement of curfew negatively affected Mr. Ogle's ability to care for his children.
 Staff also allowed a resident who had stolen his car (before it was towed) and threatened his family, to stay in the shelter.
 The staff knew that Mr. Ogle was not comfortable living in the same shelter with this individual, and on information and belief, they let the resident back into the shelter in an attempt to intimidate Mr. Ogle into leaving.
 Living at Bridges worsened Mr. Ogle's mental health and caused him to have nightmares.
-Mr. Ogle already suffers from Post-Traumatic Stress Disorder and these events made his condition much worse.
+Mr. Ogle already suffered from Post-Traumatic Stress Disorder and these events made his condition much worse. - 153.
+Mr. Ogle passed away in 2021.
+He is survived by four minor children and one adult son.